 Americans for Tax Fairness has compiled the pie chart below and a table showing the distribution of the $2.3 trillion in financial assistance in the Senate bill.
 More than half (54%) goes to corporations and businesses, including 12% for tax cuts ($280 billion); only a quarter goes to workers and families ($594 billion); and just 16% ($372 billion) goes to state and local governments, hospitals and schools.

 Perhaps the most outrageous provision in the bill—costing $170 billion over 10 years, according to the Joint Committee on Taxation—is the temporary restoration of a lucrative tax loophole for wealthy owners of pass-through businesses, which include real estate investors like President Trump.
 For instance, it would allow commercial property owners to use the theoretical wear and tear on those properties—“depreciation”—to offset unlimited amounts of real-world gains and thereby lower their taxes and even generate big refunds.
 Though the legislation forbids bailout money from going to the president or his family, this big tax break could be fully exploitable by the Trumps.
-This tax break and others are explained in more detail in this ATF analysis.

 Another costly tax break for corporations and pass-through business is a loosening of rules for how companies can use losses to generate tax savings, known as net operating losses or NOLs.
 The 2017 Trump-GOP tax law had forbidden a tactic that uses current-day losses to wring out fat refunds from previous year tax filings.
 It was one of only a few money-raising reforms in a law that handed corporations over a trillion dollars in tax cuts.